SuNR0N/build-blockchain/README.md

 A cryptocurrency is a _digital medium of exchange_ which leverages the blockchain and uses cryptography to generate digital signatures.

+### Digital Signature

+The digital signature is the hash value of the combination of the transactional data and the sender's private key.

+The public key of the sender can be used to verify the signature.

-### Wallet
+### Genesis Block

-Object that stores the _balance_ of an individual alongside with a _private_ and _public key pair_.
-The _private key_ is used to generate digital signatures, while the _public key_ is used to verify signatures and it also serves as the address of the wallet.
+Hardcoded block which serves as the origin of the blockchain.

 ### Mining

 Temporarily _unconfirmed_ blocks of transactions can be added to the blockchain by solving a computationally expensive _proof of work_ algorithm.
 Once solved, the miner can add the block and the other miners will verify it.
 Miners are rewarded for adding a new block to the chain.

-### Bitcoin

-The first decentralized cryptocurrency in _2009_ developed by _Satoshi Nakamoto_.

-### Genesis Block

-Hardcoded block which serves as the origin of the blockchain.

 ### Proof of Work System